RobotEdh/RobotMicroControl/README.md

   There is one specific folder for the WIFI Server programm that should run on ESP8266, it is named IoTWiFiServer.

   There is one specific folder for the WIFI Client programm that should run on ESP8266, it is named IoTWiFiClient.

+  NB: It is recommended to modified the size of the Arduino serial buffers SERIAL_TX_BUFFER_SIZE and SERIAL_RX_BUFFER_SIZE from 64 to 128 in order to have the same than in ESP.
+You can do it by updating the fie HardwareSerial.h located in the Arduino core sources directory.